 The great thing about early intervention activities is that kids learn best through play and a lot of kids love sensory activities.
 This is a simple activity, but it can get messy.
 You’ve been warned.

 You can adapt this activity to target specific developmental skills including receptive language, expressive language, pre-literacy skills, math skills, social skills, and motor skills.
-In this post I will focus primarily on motor skills, but if you’re interested in learning how to target the other skills, you can access the full tutorial in the store.
+In this post I will focus primarily on motor skills, but if you’re interested in learning how to target the other skills, you can access the full tutorial in the Early Intervention Tutorials.

 Fine motor skills are when we use our small muscles.
 Fine motor skills are important because they affect so many parts of our lives.
 Think about all the things that you do with the small muscles in your hands.